Jurisprudence & Legal History

 Full-text, fully-searchable, coverage of the New York Tribune, and its merged successor newspaper the New York Herald Tribune

 Full text, fully searchable, of all issues of the Wall Street Journal for 1889-1995.

 Official publications from the Stair Society including the Stair Society Main (Annual) Series and Supplementary Series.

 English government documents originating from the sixteenth and seventeenth centuries.
 This collection contains information on every facet of English government, including social and economic affairs, law and order, religious policy, crown possessions and intelligence gathering as well as Britain's international relations and foreign policy.
-Includes parts I, II and III of the series.
+Includes parts I, II, III and IV of the series.

 Includes more than 1,600 volumes and nearly 2,000,000 pages of historical superseded state statutes and offers a valuable source of information for legal researchers and scholars to understand the thinking and conditions of the creation of the historical statutes.
 Access superseded State Statutes for all fifty states.
 Each state is verified against Pimsleurâ€™s Checklist of Basic American Legal Publications.
 Coverage goes as far back as 1717.

 A fully searchable collection of the UK Statute of the Realms from 1235-1713.

 Index to works relevant to legal theory and history printed in the United States and the United Kingdom during the early twentieth century.

 Annual and biennial reports of all important Wisconsin state agencies from 1852 through 1914.
 Also includes reports of various state officers, departments and institutions.
 WPD is a source for Wisconsin statistical tables, financial charts, vintage photographs, supplementary documents, maps, other graphics and research monographs on specific topics.